 On March 11, 2021, was signed into Law the American Rescue Plan Act (ARPA) of 2021, the latest COVID-19 stimulus package.
 Within ARPA, the Coronavirus State and Local Fiscal Recovery Fund provides \$350 billion for states, municipalities, counties, tribes, and territories, including \$130.2 billion for local governments split evenly between municipalities and counties.
-Accordingly, the Superintendence of Capitol Building received a grant under Counties and Non-Entitlements categories to respond to the COVID-19 public health emergency and its economic impacts.
-Also, the Superintendence of Capitol Building received \$2,583,494 from the assigned fund from AFAFF.
-The Superintendence of Capitol Building will incur ARPA grant expenditures in the following fiscal years.
+Accordingly, the Superintendence of Capitol Building received a grant under Counties and Non-Entitlements categories to respond to the Disaster Emergencies Administration (FEMA) public health emergency and its economic impacts.
+Also, the Superintendence of Capitol Building received \$312,025 from the assigned fund from AFAFF.